aarontoy/data_commons_subsampling/README.md

 Data Commons datasets code to subsample.

 For each dataset:
+1. provide links to all the formats for each dataset eg. FASTQ format, CRAM format, VCF format
-1. create code to download raw dataset
+2. create code to download raw dataset
-2. create code to subsample raw dataset
+3. create code to subsample raw dataset
-3. create code to process raw dataset
+4. create code to process raw dataset
-4. create README to point back to data portal and to this code
+5. create README to point back to data portal and to this code